 It also has a list of aspirations specific to the general, spiritual and moral, social, and academic development of students, together with academic and cultural, and curriculum aims.

 While the school is Australian in name, in terms of student body it is distinctly Emirati.
-Two-thirds of students come from the local Emirati community, with a further 11% of students originating from Egypt, 3% from Jordan and the remaining 20% a mix of 25 nationalities - including some Australians.
+Almost three-quarters (74%) of the 820 students come from the local Emirati community, with a further 11% of students originating from Egypt, 3% from Jordan and the remaining 20% a mix of 25 nationalities - including some Australians.

-Students are supported by a team of 88 teachers and a further 5 teaching assistants.
-The staff to student ratio is 1:18 in the KG section and 1:12 in the other phases of the school.
-Turnover rate, at 12%, is well below the UAE average of 20-22% in international schools.
+Students are supported by a team of 52 teachers and a further 4 teaching assistants.
+The staff to student ratio is 1:15 across the school.

 The most recent ADEK inspection report from 2018-19 notes that "Governors hold leaders accountable, and have had a positive impact on improvements since the last inspection.
 This has been limited by frequent changes in senior leadership."